 - Museums, national parks, and nature reserves, and;

 Cost sharing (providing funding or goods/services in-kind) is allowable but not required.
 Please see Section H.2 for more information.

 In order to be eligible to receive an award, all organizations must have a valid registration on www.SAM.gov and a unique entity identifier (UEI).
 Please see Section H.3 below for information on how to meet this requirement.

 Individuals are not required to have a unique entity identifier or be registered in SAM.gov.

 I. Address to Request Application Package

-Application forms required below are available on the sidebar of the Annual Program Statement Page of this website.
+Application forms required and templates below are available on the sidebar of the APS page of this website.

 You may also request an application package by emailing GrantsRussia@state.gov.
-Please note the funding opportunity title and number in the subject line.
+Please note the funding opportunity title and number in the subject line (DOSRUS-23-GR-001)